Other economic indicators

 • In general, the impact of Canadian dollar fluctuations on SMEs will depend on the nature of your business and its reliance on imports versus exports.

 • A weak Canadian dollar supports exports.
-If, on the other hand, you import inputs or machinery, your operating costs could ease in the short term.
+If, on the other hand, you import inputs or machinery, your operating costs could increase this year.

 Proven strategies